mcspirker/mcspirker/README.md

  <h3 align="center"><strong>Fandoms + Interests</strong></h3>
    <TABLE BORDER>
     <tr>
-      <td><p>I love coding, technology, writing, reading, exploring nature, and music!</p>
+      <td><p>I love coding, technology, writing, reading, exploring nature, and music.</p>
-      <p>My favorite music is metal, disco, old pop, electronic, synthwave (if you give me a song with any kind of synth in it, I'll probably like it.
-Recs encouraged!), ambient, j-pop, and rock.</p>
+      <p>My favorite music is metal and disco.
+I also like old pop, electronic, synthwave, ambient, j-pop, and rock.</p>
-      <p>Some games I play are Pony Town (obvs), Blue Archive (only on mobile, get that anti-cheat off my computer), and Star Trek online.</p>
+      <p>Some games I play are Pony Town (obvs), Blue Archive (only on mobile), and Star Trek online.</p>
-      <p>Main fandoms I'm in are Star Trek, Transformers, Blue Archive, Star Wars, and Hazbin Hotel (nominal, since there's not much canon content)</p></td>
+      <p>Main fandoms I'm in are Star Trek, Transformers, Star Wars, Blue Archive, and Hazbin Hotel (nominal, since there's not much canon content)</p></td>
     </tr>
   </TABLE>
 <!--Section 4-->
  <h3 align="center"><strong>Extra/BYI!</strong></h3>
   <TABLE BORDER>
     <tr>
-      <td><p>I'm anticensorship & antiharassment.
-I'm pro-science, pro-ship, and pro-privacy.
-(Ik these sound silly but it's just my way of saying most of my view points are based on empirical evidence & I think        everyone deserves privacy, esp on the internet.)</p>
+      <td><p>I'm anticensorship.
+(At least when it comes to fiction)</p>
-      <p>I like roleplaying, AUs, fanfiction, fanart, (though I am terrible at drawing), and all the classic fandom-y things!
-Fandoms are built for fun!
-Keep weirdos in them!</p>
+      <p>I like roleplaying, AUs, fanfiction, fanart, (though I am terrible at drawing), and all the classic fandom-y things</p>
-      <p>I like most ships.
-You can probably convince me to ship anything atp 😸</p>
+      <p>I'm a multishipper, pro(fessional)shiper, darkshipper, comshipper, whatever other ridiculous categories antis came up with 🤣 - I like most ships.
+If I see it, I ship it.</p>
       <p>I don't like drama that much and I probably won't say anything about it unless I'm directly involved.
 Gossip just isn't my thing.</p>
       <p>I have severe anxiety and memory issues, so please be aware of that.</p>
       <p>My personality and/or emotional state is subject to abrupt change.
 I ask that you please be patient and understanding.</p>
-      <p>Other than that, I have no DNI list!
+      <p>Other than that, I have no DNI list.
+Basically just love it or leave it.
 Please check out my StrawPage if you haven't already!</p>
       </td>
     </tr>
   </TABLE>